-Resistance bands may look like a joke in search of a punchline, but as a matter of fact, they can get you seriously fit.
+Even the best resistance bands may look like a joke in search of a punchline, but as a matter of fact, they can get you seriously fit at home.
 Yes, the idea of contorting your body parts into an oversize elastic band might not sound like the most sophisticated way to a good workout, but resistance bands offer way more than meets the muscle.

-Designed for strength training, the bands are made from durable, rubber-like materials ('band substances', you might say), with the strongest ones able to challenge even the henchest gym monkey.
+Designed for strength training, these stretch bands are made from durable, rubber-like materials, with the strongest ones able to challenge even the henchest gym rats.
 With resistance bands, the more force you exert, the more the band will stretch, so it's a little like upping weights without the hassle of swapping sweaty dumbbells or kettlebells.